gabrielemariotti/cardslib/doc/MIGRATE.md

 The cardslib 2.+ introduces a new view called `CardViewNative` which extends the `android.support.v7.widget.CardView` released by Google with the support-library
  (`com.android.support:cardview-v7`).

-With this release you can build your `Card`s using one of 2 supported view:
+With this release you can build your `Cards` using one of 2 supported views:
 * `it.gmariotti.cardslib.library.view.CardView`: it is the `CardView`-v1.
 * `it.gmariotti.cardslib.library.view.CardViewNative` which extends the Google's CardView.